-Women in the metformin treatment group will be asked to get immediate pregnancy testing if their menstrual cycles are more than one week overdue or they otherwise suspect they are pregnant.
+Women in the metformin treatment group who are actively taking study-provided metformin will be asked to get immediate pregnancy testing if their menstrual cycles are more than one week overdue or they otherwise suspect they are pregnant.

 7.1.2.
 Use of Study Metformin During Pregnancy and Breast-feeding